About us

 Dr. Gerhard Friedrich

-Original Numberland author and my Scientific Advisor
+Author of the original Numberland concept and my Scientific Advisor since 2004

 From 2003 to 2006, Gerhard led a research project on early maths education, initiated by the Ministry of Culture of Baden-Wurttemberg/ Germany.
 The objective was to develop a concept based on brain research, and early childhood development.
 The most encouraging test results were published (peer-reviewed) and led to the first version of Let’s visit Numberland.